AllYarnsAreBeautiful/ayab-manual/docs/how_to_knit/dbj_2-color.md

   feeder every time as it come out of the color changer.
 You may be able to stop in time to fix it.

-- AYAB 0.95 and earlier expect the black yarn first.
-The more usual convention is to do the white first, more intuitive.
-That will likely be changed in a future release of AYAB; for now the instructions describe black first.
-Otherwise 2-color DBJ works well as it is, doesn't particularly need any code changes.
+- The tutorial describes the instructions for knitting the background color first.
+  Starting in version 1.0.0, AYAB chooses the most common color in the image as the background color.

 - You might be wondering what happens on the very first pass.
-There's nothing pre-selected on the main bed, so it only knits on the ribber (alternating needles because of the lili settings) while selecting for the first black pattern stitches.
+There's nothing pre-selected on the main bed, so it only knits on the ribber (alternating needles because of the lili settings) while selecting for the first white pattern stitches.
 Technically I think that means that there's an extra ribber row at the beginning, but it gets absorbed into the backing pattern and is not noticeable.
-In subsequent first passes of the cycle of 4 passes/2 rows, it has been provided with selected needles to knit in black.
+In subsequent first passes of the cycle of 4 passes/2 rows, it has been provided with selected needles to knit in white.

 - How do you end your pattern on exactly the right row at the end of a repeat?
   In Infinite Repeat you'll need to do one or two passes of the next cycle, but